Skip to main content

 Your dietary choices directly regulate the insulin levels that instruct your ovaries on how much androgen to produce.

-The concept of is central to this conversation.
+The concept of insulin resistance is central to this conversation.
 Insulin resistance occurs when your body’s cells become less responsive to insulin’s signals.
 To compensate, your body produces even more insulin, creating a state of chronically high insulin levels known as hyperinsulinemia.
 This state is a powerful catalyst for ovarian androgen production.

-Many women with (PCOS), a condition frequently characterized by high androgens, exhibit insulin resistance.
+Many women with Polycystic Ovary Syndrome (PCOS), a condition frequently characterized by high androgens, exhibit insulin resistance.
 By choosing foods that stabilize blood sugar ∞ those rich in fiber, healthy fats, and quality protein ∞ you can help improve your body’s sensitivity to insulin.
 This, in turn, can lower the excessive insulin levels and, consequently, reduce the stimulus for your ovaries to produce excess androgens.
 It is a physiological chain of command that you can influence with every meal.

 This process is not about blame or restrictive dieting.
 It is about understanding the intricate machinery of your own body.
 Recognizing that your food choices have a direct and measurable impact on your hormonal health is empowering.
 It transforms the act of eating from a source of stress into a tool for recalibration.